aya49/202105_sfu_cmpt_127/assignments/01/README.md

 -1.6
 9.5
 0
-The product of your values are:
+The product of your values is: 0

 ```